 Although I feel like a child of the world in many ways, Switzerland will always have a special place in my heart.
-After all, there’s no place like my home city of Zurich to learn about Switzerland’s rich cultural history, eat like a queen, and get in some shopping while you’re at it!
+After all, there’s no place like my home city of Zurich to learn about Switzerland’s rich cultural history.
+Eating like a queen, and getting in some shopping while you’re at it is a true Zurich experience!

-While one could literally spend a lifetime exploring all that this beautiful city has to offer, I’ve put together the perfect itinerary for a busy but fun 48 hours in Zurich—filled with all of my favorite spots!
+While one could literally spend a lifetime exploring all that this beautiful city has to offer, I’ve put together the perfect itinerary for a busy but fun 48 hours in Zurich.
+Guess what, it’s filled with all of my favorite spots!

-There’s no better place to begin your acquaintance with Zurich than the chic Bahnhofstrasse fashion district (more on that later!)—complete with Louis Vuitton, Chanel, and Dior.
-Treat yourself after your shopping spree at one of these delightful restaurants: Rive Gauche in the heart of the city, George Bar & Grill sailing high above the rooftops, and Hiltl vegetarian restaurant in Sihlstrasse—famous for being the longest-running vegetarian restaurant in the world.
-Finish off your whirlwind 48 hours with coffee and macarons at the decadent Spruengli.
+There’s no better place to begin your acquaintance with Zurich than the chic Bahnhofstrasse fashion district (more on that later!).
+It is complete with Louis Vuitton, Chanel, and Dior.
+Treat yourself after your shopping spree at one of these delightful restaurants.
+Best choices are: Rive Gauche in the heart of the city, George Bar & Grill sailing high above the rooftops, and Hiltl vegetarian restaurant in Sihlstrasse.
+The latter is famous for being the longest-running vegetarian restaurant in the world.
+Finish off your whirlwind 48 hours in Zurich with coffee and macarons at the decadent Spruengli.

-There’s plenty more to see and explore in this luxurious city—voted one of the wealthiest and happiest places in all of Europe!
-In between the top spots listed above, take your pick of the entertaining activities below to make the most of your two days in Zurich.
+There’s plenty more to see and explore in this luxurious city.
+It is voted one of the wealthiest and happiest places in all of Europe!
+In between the top spots listed above, take your pick of the entertaining activities below.
+That way, you’ll be able to make the most of your two days in Zurich.

 Breakfast on the Limmat River